Developing a Sense of Humour

 Revive, restore for this we plead.

 When I was at Starehe Institute in 2006, I began to doubt the literary accuracy of the Bible, something I never hid from people.
 I used to argue with anyone who cared to listen to my rantings about how I thought the Bible was a fictitious book of the Jews.
 Like at one time in April 2007 while having my hair washed with chemicals in an attempt to make me appear fashionable, I found myself arguing with the woman washing my hair.
-Unable to stomach my arguments, the woman said this of me to her colleagues, "This is one of those people who pretend to be intelligent."
+Unable to stomach my arguments, the woman said this of me in Kikuyu to her colleagues, "This is one of those people who pretend to be intelligent."
 I could tell from the tone of her voice that she thought I was one big fool.
 And I was.

-Over the years since that time in 2007, I have faced challenges and committed mistakes that have made me confess God's need and turn to the Bible for guidance.
+Over the years since that time in 2007, I have faced challenges and committed mistakes that have made me confess the need for God and turn to the Bible for guidance.
 For instance, I have suffered from excessive guilt; I have failed in several ventures such as getting rejected at top American colleges; I have tried running a political campaign only to find myself lacking the charisma I thought I could radiate - I could go on and on to list all the setbacks I have faced and the mistakes I have made but I beg to stop there in the interest of time.

 Those challenges and mistakes have made me confess the need of God in my life.
 These days, I always commune with Him everyday not only to pray for my needs but also to give thanks.
 My past mistakes and challenges have made me wiser, so I not only pray for things but also for wisdom, knowledge, insight, understanding, good judgement and discernment.
 I also pray that I may be filled with love, peace, courage and gratitude each passing day.
 And I am always keen not to forget praying for courage.